 That’s why you often hear the word “viral” as an explanation because these types of infections often go away on their own after a few days.

 What is considered a high fever in adults?

 A high-grade fever in adults is 103 degrees F or higher.

 Is it possible that a fever could be a sign of a “breakthrough case” of COVID-19 even if the person is fully vaccinated?

-Yes, but not likely.
-Breakthrough cases of COVID-19 in fully vaccinated people have been reported but appear to be uncommon, reported as less than 1% of all vaccinated people.
-Symptoms of breakthrough cases have been reported to be similar mild cases of COVID-19 in non-vaccinated people, including fever.
+Yes, but not highly likely.
+Breakthrough cases of COVID-19 in fully vaccinated people have been reported, but symptoms tend to be milder than in non-vaccinated people, including fever.

 First, make sure you are taking your temperature the right way.
 Taking your temperature by mouth is the most accurate method, and wait at least 30 minutes after you eat or drink anything hot or cold.
 Get medical attention for your fever if: